JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 ### Potential AES-CBC Weaknesses
 There are some potential weaknesses in CBC Mode.

-However if used well we donot suffer those weaknesses.
+- Padding Oracle Attacks
+- Bit Flipping
+- IV Reuse

-GCM seems less desirable for our use.
+While for most cases GCM is recommended to use instead it seems less desirable for our use.
+Basically we just have to use CBC carefully.

-These known weaknesses come from the lack of ciphertext integrity checks.
-That is if an attacker is able to change the ciphertext, in many cases CBC cannot detect the manipulation and the result is an altered plaintext after decryption.

-#### No Public IV
-We derive the IV from a shared Secret and thus an attacker does not know the IV.

-#### Salted Padding
-In our implementation we add random length salts with an identifyable ending as a prefix to the plaintext.

-- This eliminates the known plaintext attack surface
-- Can detect some manipulation

-#### No Oracles
-Make sure to not provide any `oracle`.
-An `oracle` would be any, way how an attacker may verify if any change of the ciphertext still results in a valid decryption.

-#### Integrity Checks
-If you encrypt a file in this way and store it for later use
+One part of the solution is our new salt introduced on `v0.3.0`.
+It is a padded verifiable envelope of our plaintext consisting of random bytes.
+If any bit is flipped we should see that this envelope has become invalid.

+Also generally we donot provide any oracle.
+Most of these potential attacks rely on an oracle.
+Because an attacker could try to flip muliple bits in an attempt to cover up the manipulation.
+If we provide an oracle which could quickly tell the attacker that the message was still valid or not then there is some surface of an attack.

+For our purpose what we encrypt are well-kept secrets with unique keys.
+Only to be accessed sporadically by the consumer having a valid signature.
+The Service guarantees uncorrupted storage of these secrets - usually signing the stored data which makes it tamper-proof at that level already.
+If the secret the consumer receives is corrupted this would immediatly break the trust to the service and any secrets from this server cannot be trusted anymore.

 ## Shared Secrets
-Image Alice has the keyPair `privA, pubA` and Bob `privB, pubB`
+Imagine Alice has the keyPair `privA, pubA` and Bob `privB, pubB`

 The Shared Secrets work in this way:
 ```coffee